 The byte order of integer fields, and for derived types that use integer components, is specified globally in a message schema.
 Little-Endian order is the default encoding, meaning that the least significant byte is serialized first on the wire.

-See section Message schema attributes4.3.1 for specification of message schema attributes, including byteOrder.
+See section Message schema attributes for the specification, including byteOrder.
 Message schema designers should specify the byte order most appropriate to their system architecture and that of their counterparties.

 Integer encoding specifications